 - A. When possible, reduction in force shall be accomplished through attrition.
-The District may attempt to lessen the impact and extent of a reduction in force by encouraging unpaid leave, early retirement, or other means agreed to by the Association and District. - B. The District shall notify the Association by March 15 of a need for lay-off of tenured teachers and by the last day of the school term for lay-off of non-tenured teachers.
-Accompanying the notice shall be data supporting the need for a lay-off and member seniority lists.
-One list will include all members by seniority; the other list will include those members identified for lay-off with their endorsement, current assignment or the assignment held immediately prior to taking long-term unpaid leave and seniority. - C. Seniority shall be defined as length of continuous service in the bargaining unit, part-time or full-time, or a combination of both, measured from initial date of contract employment.
+The District may attempt to lessen the impact and extent of a reduction in force by encouraging unpaid leave, early retirement, or other means agreed to by the Association and District. - B. The District shall notify the Association by May 14 of a need for lay-off of tenured teachers and by the last day of the school term for lay-off of non-tenured teachers.
+Accompanying the notice shall be data supporting the need for a lay-off and member seniority lists by content area.
+One list will include all members by seniority; the other list will include those members identified for lay-off with their highly qualified content qualifications or endorsements if no NCLB content qualification is required for the content area of their predominant current assignment. - C. Seniority shall be defined as length of continuous service in the bargaining unit, part-time or full-time, or a combination of both, measured from initial date of contract employment.
 Paid or unpaid leave or lay-off shall not be considered as interruption of service and shall be counted toward seniority.
-When members have identical hire dates, seniority shall be determined by: - 1. date of letter offering employment, or if a tie still exists; - 2. date of employment acceptance, or if a tie still exists; - 3. the drawing of lots by the affected members.
+When members have identical hire dates, seniority shall be determined by: - 1.
+Date of employment acceptance, or if a tie still exists; - 2.
+Time of employment acceptance, or if a tie still exists; - 3.
+Date of submission of the Summary of Hire to Human Resources; - 4.
+The drawing of lots by the affected members.

-Seniority rights within 449 shall be retained for a period of three years following the date a member leaves the bargaining unit to accept employment in another District position for which certification is required.
+Seniority rights within Article 449 shall be retained for a period of three years following the date a member leaves the bargaining unit to accept employment in another District position for which certification is required.
 No out-of-unit certificated experience will be counted toward seniority.
 After three years, seniority rights of former members shall be forfeited.